 CJ 424 ENVIRONMENTAL CRIME (3-0-3)(F/S).
 History, theories, law and the nature of crime are key points of analysis.
 Reviews law enforcement, prosecutorial and judicial practices involving environmental crime.
 Past, current and potential issues examined regarding environmental crime.
 PREREQ: CJ 101 and upper-division standing.

-CJ 425 RESEARCH METHODS (3-0-3)(F,S)(CID).
+CJ 425 RESEARCH METHODS (3-0-3)(F,S).
 Exploration of the philosophy of science, research designs, and their implementation.
 Introduction to basic quantitative and qualitative research methods in criminal justice.
-Focus is placed upon refining students’ oral and written communication skills.
-PREREQ: ENGL 102, Upper-division criminal justice standing.
+PREREQ: ENGL 102, upper-division criminal justice standing.

 CJ 426 STATISTICS (3-0-3)(F,S).
 Introduction to elementary analytic techniques including descriptive and inferential statistics.
 Emphasis is placed on guiding students in selecting, computing, and interpreting criminal justice statistics.
 PREREQ: CJ 425 and upper-division criminal justice standing.